 Cement Board vs Drywall (Shower Applications)

-There are a few shower systems where drywall is allowed behind a bonded waterproof membrane but personally, I would never install drywall panels on a shower wall unless I'm installing an acrylic shower kit.
+There are a few shower systems where drywall is allowed behind a bonded waterproof membrane but personally, I would never install drywall panels on a shower wall unless I'm installing an acrylic shower kit over top of it.

 Cement Board vs Fiber Cement Board